Cheddar apple cornbread muffins coming in hot for the beginning of Thanksgiving week!

 - Melt the butter in a sauté pan over medium heat.
 Add the apples and a pinch of salt.
 Saute for about 5-6 minutes until the apples are slightly caramelized.
 Let cool.

-- In a mixing bowl, whisk together the cornmeal, flour, salt, baking powder, and baking soda.
+- In a mixing bowl, whisk together the cornmeal, flour, brown sugar, salt, baking powder, and baking soda.
 In another mixing bowl, beat the eggs.
 Add the oil to the eggs and whisk until fully incorporated.
 Stir in the milk.